gohar-malik/onnxjs-gan/README.md

 # Vanilla GAN on Mnist ONNX.js Example
-This is an attempt to run a Pytorch trained Vanilla GAN model in browser using HTTP server.
+This repo runs a Pytorch trained Vanilla GAN model in browser using HTTP server.
 It uses ONNX.js for the purpose.
 Details can be found at: https://github.com/microsoft/onnxjs

-This example shows:
+It shows:
 - How to create an InferenceSession
 - Load VanillaGAN_Mnist model
 - Use a 100 element random numbers vector from normal distribution as input Tensor